 There is no single medication for hoarding.
 Instead, medication is used to treat co-occurring depression and anxiety.
 These conditions may have developed before the hoarding disorder did and caused the hoarding disorder to be exacerbated, or they may have developed as a result of the hoarding.

 The most commonly used medicine for hoarding disorder is selective serotonin reuptake inhibitors (SSRIs).
 SSRIs increase the amount of serotonin in the brain, serotonin is the hormone that causes feelings of happiness and pleasure.
-These kinds of medications are typically prescribed to treat depression.
-In addition to SSRIs, some other anti-depressants that are used to treat OCD include:

 Treating Hoarding and Co-Occurring Conditions